coolreader18/EventEmitter-async/README.md

 ```
 Note that all methods return an array, to account for the fact that event emitters can pass multiple arguments to listeners.

+## Different versions
+There are 3 different versions of this module.
+* Default - `require("events-async-methods")`: this accepts an EventEmitter as the first argument,
+  and other arguments relevant to the function after it
+* Bound - `require("events-async-methods/bound")`: the `this` argument for the function is an EventEmitter,
+  and you pass relevant arguments to the function.
+* Prototype - `require("events-async-methods/proto")`: modifies the prototype of EventEmitter to have the bound methods.
+  Not reccomended for a project where other modules are using EventEmitters.
+This only returns a function,
+  which you call to modify the prototype.
+If you pass an argument, it modifies that class/prototype
+  instead of the `require("events")` one, for if you'd like to use it on another implemenation of EventEmitters.

 # Installation

 ```shell